-BMT will exploit CogWatch by merging the novel results from the project with our existing know-how (e.g., PRISM software) and results from previous related projects (e.g., eREMEDY, Doc@Hand) to offer improved consultancy services and technology to new customers and to those organizations we already have relationships with.
+BMT is exploiting CogWatch by merging the novel results from the project with our existing know-how (e.g., PRISM software) and results from previous related projects (e.g., eREMEDY, Doc@Hand) to offer improved consultancy services and technology to new customers and to those organizations we already have relationships with.
 BMT are in contact with a number of organisations and professionals who play an important role in the development and deployment of health innovation in the UK.
 For example, BMT is a member of Medilink West Midlands providing market information and networking opportunities.
 Through this membership and other activities, BMT have developed an important network of healthcare providers and experts in commercialisation of medical devices.

 BMT will work towards the adoption of Cogwatch technologies by healthcare providers by working with them to clearly identify their patients as well as business needs.
-BMT is in contact with the Associate Clinical Director of the Tees, Esk and Wear Valleys NHS Foundation Trust to discuss type of sensors that can be used to better monitor the activities of elderly patients so that the clinicians can provide better diagnosis and treatment as well as reducing their costs.
-The Trust has expressed an interest in CogWatch technologies particularly for the monitor daily activities of dementia patients.
-BMT will work with the Trust to address their challenges and use their clinical procedures and business plan to improve the headroom model and promote the CogWatch concept and technologies.
+BMT is in contact with the Tees, Esk and Wear Valleys NHS Foundation Trust discussing type of sensors that can be used to better monitor the activities of elderly patients so that the clinicians can provide better diagnosis and treatment as well as reducing their costs.
+BMT, UOB, UPM and the Trust have collaborated in a Horizon202 proposal suggesting the use of CogWatch technologies for the early detection of functional risk in older people.
+BMT will also work with the Trust to address their challenges and use their clinical procedures and business plan to improve the headroom model and promote the CogWatch concept and technologies.